schoukah/Twine_GitHub_collaborative_story_template/README.md

  ## Asynchronously 📖

- Here's one way this could work.
-This collaboration mode is closer to sharing a story on paper or in a written document back and forth.
+This collaboration mode could work in various ways: ways closer to sharing a story on paper or in a written document back and forth.
 This may or may not involve using Git or GitHub.